jamesak535/sp24asme/Readme.txt

 Make sure:
 - The board is set to "Arduino Nano Every"
-- The port is set to "dev/cu/usbmodem14301 (Arduino Nano Every)
+- The port is set to "dev/cu/usbmodem14301 (Arduino Nano Every)"